pocomane/brewed-in-the-apocalypse/bita.md

 sheet please.
 ```

-If the scenarist decided that the roll is needed, first ey briefly describes the
+In all the other cases, the roll can continue.
+First the scenarist briefly
-risks of the situation.
-Then ey decides the relevant harms, while the player
+describes the risks of the situation.
+Then ey decides the relevant harms, while
-selects the relevant trait and how many Fortune point to spend, between 0 and
+the player selects the relevant trait and how many Fortune point to spend,
-2 .
-Then the player rolls 2 standard 6-side dices, sums the results, adds the
+between 0 and 2 .
+Then the player rolls 2 standard 6-side dices, sums the
-number of traits and fortune points and subtracts the harms.
-The result will
+results, adds the number of traits and fortune points and subtracts the harms.
-say which text in the move continue to read:
+The result will say which kind of outcome the character will get:

-- With 8 or less the "Failure" text is read, if any.
+- With 8 or less  the player get a "Failure" outcome.
-- With 9-10-11 the "Trade-off" text is read, if any.
+- With 9-10-11    the player get a "Trade-off" outcome.
-- With 12 or more the "Success" text is read.
+- With 12 or more the player get a "Success" outcome.

-Moreover the scenarist will always make an __Hard move__ after a failure,
+The text relative to that outcome is read and executed, then the
+scenarist may do one of the following moves, as esplained in their trigger:
-or __Show the cost__ after a trade-off if the text is missing (as explained
+a __Make the worst happen__ or a __Show the cost__ or a __Reward the character__
-in the relative moves).
+move.

 TODO - classically in a Apocalypse World the three ranges are 6-/7-8-9/10+ but
 it has the 5 statistics going from -3 to +3 - The starting sum 3 (in mean) 35%